The director of CERN, Rolf-Dieter Heuer, talks to European Magazine.

 Entering the laboratory it suddenly dawned on me that this wasn't just a place for quantum dreams it was real and observable.
 The entire notion of a quantum computer was more tangible.
 A quantum computer is a machine which uses quantum properties like entanglement to perform computations on data.The biggest similarity between a quantum computer and a regular computer is that they both perform algorithms to manipulate data.
 The data, or bits, of a quantum computer are known as qubits.
 A qubit is not limited to the values of 0 or 1 as in a classical computer but can be in a superposition of these states simultaneously.
 Sometimes a quantum computer doesn't even give you the same answer to the exact same question.
 Weird.
 The best way to conceive of a quantum computing may be to imagine a computation where each possible output of the problem has either positive or negative probability amplitudes (a strange quantum idea there) and when the amplitudes for wrong answers cancel to zero and right answers are reinforced.

 The power of quantum computers is nicely understood within the theoretical framework of computational complexity theory.
 Say for example that I give you the number 4.60941636 × 1018 and ask for the prime factors of this number.
 Now if someone were to give you the prime factors you could verify them as correct very quickly, but what if I asked you to generate the prime factors for me (I dare you.
 I have the answer.
-I challenge you).
+I challenge you.
+In actually this challenge is easy.
+Nine digit number aren't that hard to factor, a friend says they found a webpage that will do it.
+But the problem doesn't scale well to larger numbers).
 The quintessential problem here is the P versus NP question which asks whether if a problem can be verified quickly can it also be solved quickly.
 Quickly is defined as polynomial time meaning that the algorithm scales as the number of some inputs to some power.
 Computational complexity theory basically attempts to categorize different kinds of problems depending on how fast a solution can be found as the size of the problem grows.
 A P class problem is one in which the solution can be found within polynomial time.
 A NP class problem is one in which the solution can be verified in polynomial time.
 So if I ask you for the prime factors of my number above that is an NP problem because given the numbers you could verify the answer quickly, but it would be very difficult to calculate the numbers just given the number.
 It is an open question, but it appears likely that all P problems are a subset of NP.
 This means that problems verifiable in polynomial time are not necessarily solved in polynomial time.
 The issue is that for some very interesting problems in the real world we could verify the answer if we stumbled upon it, but we won't even be able stumble upon the answer in a time shorter than the age of the universe with current computers and algorithms.
 What we know we know and what we think we know is a sea of confusion, but the popular opinion and where people would take their wagers is that P is not equal to NP.

 Suddenly, with mystique and spooky actions at a distance, quantum computing comes swooping in and claims to be able to solve some NP problems and all P problems very quickly.
 A general quantum computer would belong to the complexity class of BQP.
 There is a grand question at hand, is BQP in NP?
 (More generally, is BQP contained anywhere in the polynomial hierarchy?
 The polynomial hierarchy is a complexity class which generalizes P and NP problems to a particular kind of perfect abstract computer with the ability to solve decision problems in a single step.
 See this paper here on BQP and the Polynomial Hierarchy by Scott Aaronson who is a outspoken critic of D-Wave) At this time we cannot even claim to have evidence that BQP is not part of NP, but most scientists close to the problem think that BQP is not a subset of NP.
 Quantum computing researchers are trying to get better evidence that quantum computers cannot solve NP-complete problems in polynomial time (if NP was a subset of BQP then the polynomial hierarchy collapses).
 A reasonable wager I would take is that P is a (proper) subset of BQP and BQP is itself is a (proper) subset of NP.
 This claim has not been rigorously proved but it is suspected to be true and further there are some NP problems which it has been shown to be true for such as prime factorization and some combinatoric problems.